Eschatologue/CM_wiki/docs/lore/event/four-front-war.md

 The **Kamikaze** arrived from the sea—not to conquer, but to claim what remained.
 Unlike their counterparts, they advanced with caution.
 They saw that the ruins were not abandoned.
 Something was amiss.

 Where **Soterrano and Myrkheim** had charged headlong, **Karakorum hesitated**.
-The corpses and machines defied explanation until an ambush wiped out one of their best expeditionary teams.
+The corpses and machines defied explanation until an ambush wiped out one of their expeditionary teams.

 This was the first time a non-elven force witnessed **Albion’s method**—not brute force or arcane might, but a cold, calculated efficiency.

 Albion fielded no **spellcasters**—its people were alien to Antares.
-It had no famed warriors; instead, it employed **iron carriages, steel walkers, and men encased in metal**, raining death with merciless precision.
+It had no famed warriors; instead, it employed *men encased in metal*, raining death with merciless precision.

 Yet the Kamikaze were no fools.
 Recognizing the threat, they sent envoys rather than more warriors.
 No words were exchanged, but the intent was clear: neither side desired needless bloodshed.

-Thus, in the smoldering ruins of **Tähdenvalta**, Albion forged its first alliance on Antares—not in trust or friendship, but blood.
+Thus, in the smoldering ruins of **Tähdenvalta**, Albion forged its first contact on Antares—not in trust or friendship, but blood.